 Citibank understands that converting a specific offer on the homepage is very unlikely, so it doesn’t focus on a dedicated offer.
 Instead, the homepage gives a comprehensive overview of their services and provides multiple ways for people to browse for the content they wish to consume.

-Get better results by connecting ads with segmented post-click experiences
+Get better results by connecting ads with segmented post-click landing pages

-To avoid wasting ad spend (and clicks) depends on the post-click experience you provide audiences.
-The Citibank examples showcased above explain how segmenting post-click experiences helps them create relevance between the ad and each post-click page.
+To avoid wasting ad spend (and clicks) depends on the post-click landing page you provide audiences.
+The Citibank examples showcased above explain how segmenting post-click landing pages helps them create relevance between the ad and each post-click page.

 Homepages are not personalized for specific audiences; they are created for users looking to discover the brand.
-Meanwhile, a personalized post-click experience is a natural extension of the ad, and each page element lets the visitor know they’ve come to the right place.
+Meanwhile, a personalized post-click landing page is a natural extension of the ad, and each page element lets the visitor know they’ve come to the right place.

-Get an Instapage Personalization demo and see how Instapage empowers you to segment your post-click experiences like never before.
+Get an Instapage Personalization demo and see how Instapage empowers you to segment your post-click landing pages like never before.

 See the Instapage Enterprise Plan in Action.